erick016/colorSliderJava/README.md

-# lottoMadnessJava
+# Color Slider

 <br \> JavaApplication1.jar : executable

-An application that simulates the wastefulness of playing the lottery.
+An application that lets you pick a color.